Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Euclidean Distance Model for Bipartite Legislative Networks

 The priors and the following posterior distribution can be expressed in equations \ref{eq:prior} and \ref{eq:posterior}.
 This posterior kernel cannot be expressed with standard distribution, so the exact posterior density cannot be calculated and a Gibbs sampler is used to sample each parameter sequentially from their conditional density.
 Specifically, because each conditional kernel may not be expressed as a standard distribution form, Metropolis-Hastings within Gibbs sampler is used.
 Furthermore, for the generalized case with missing data, the imputed value for the non-respondent pair can be sampled with the logistic formula at the start of each Gibbs sampler step.

 Like conventional ideal-point estimators, Euclidean LSIRM inherits rotational, reflective, and translational indeterminacies: for any orthogonal matrix $Q$ and vector $c$, the transformed configuration $(Qz_i + c,\; Qw_j + c)$ produces identical probabilities.
 Because we do not fix the positions of any legislators or bills, the absolute orientation and location of the latent space are not identified.
-We identify the configuration through post-processing alignment to principal axes.
+Specifically, after obtaining posterior samples from the MCMC algorithm, we apply a Procrustes transformation \citep{gower_generalized_1975} to align each sampled configuration to a reference configuration selected as the draw with the highest posterior density \citep{Friel:2016}.
+This post-processing removes rotational, reflective, and translational indeterminacies while preserving pairwise distances among legislators and bills.\footnote{Recently, \citet{Shin2024} proposed an $\ell_1$-norm based Bayesian IRT model, which transforms the infinite rotational invariance of conventional methods into a more tractable signed perpendicular rotational invariance.}